giprocida/Debezium-practical-examples/README.md

 Kafka provides serializers for common data types.
 Some of them are:

-1. String Serialization: Converts string data into byte arrays.
+1. **String Serialization**: Converts string data into byte arrays.
 Commonly used for text-based data such as log entries, text messages, and notifications.
 **Example Scenario**: A logging system that sends application log messages to a Kafka topic for centralized logging and analysis.
+* Log Message:"INFO: User login successful at 2024-07-29 12:00:00"

 2. Byte Array Serialization: Handles data already in byte array format, suitable for raw binary datal.
 Commonly used for transmitting images, files, or any pre-serialized binary data.
 **Example Scenario**: A file transfer system that sends binary files (e.g., images) via Kafka.

 3. JSON Serialization: Converts objects to JSON strings and then to byte arrays for readable and structured data.
-Ideal for sending structured data such as records or complex objects.
+Ideal for sending structured data such as records or complex objects.</br>
 **Example Scenario**: A system that sends user data as JSON objects to Kafka for processing and storage.

 * Key: Person ID (e.g., "PersonID123")